camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/03-dashboard.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
       On the dashboard of Tasklist you see an overview of pending tasks.
 On the left side of the screen, an overview of the <a href="ref:#tasklist-filters">filters</a> is displayed.
-On the top right side of the screen, you can set a follow-up or due date and you can claim and unclaim tasks.
+On the upper right side of the screen, you can set a follow-up or due date, you can claim, unclaim and reassign tasks and you can add comments.
 Underneath that section, the embedded form is displayed (please note that external task forms cannot be displayed here), you can switch to the task history, you can see the diagram view or you can view the description of the user task.
     </p>
   </div>
 </div>